 Former Fleet

-People Express Airlines previously used the following aircraft.
+The People Express Airlines fleet previously included the following aircraft.

 Douglas DC-9 - 1982-1990